ggorlen/resources/programming-resources.md

 ## Project Euler
 + Next to solve: 189, 244
-+ #93 Sudoku can also be solved using Integer Linear Programming :https://pythonhosted.org/PuLP/CaseStudies/a_sudoku_problem.html
++ #93 Sudoku can also be solved using Integer Linear Programming: https://www.coin-or.org/PuLP/CaseStudies/a_sudoku_problem.html
 + #84 Monopoly is one of the best.
 Worth solving using both simulation (I used first-class functions) and stochastic matrix (I used numpy).
 Working out the initial probabilities for the stochastic matrix requires only basic probability, but it's tricky.
 + Euler's totient function: http://www.geeksforgeeks.org/eulers-totient-function/